epadam/CNN_AV1/README.md

 # CNN AV1 Intra Encoder
-A CNN based AV1 intra encoder
+A CNN based AV1 intra encoder.
+This encoder uses CNN for 10 partition modes prediction for AV1 intra encoding.

 Detailed description of the concept and implementation can be found here : https://cnn-av1-intra-encoder.readthedocs.io/en/latest/index.html